malloch/libmapper/doc/expression_syntax.md

 <h2 id="user-defined-variables">User-Defined Variables</h2>

-Up to 8 additional variables can be declared as-needed in the expression.
-The variable names can be any string except for the reserved variable names `x` and `y`.
+Up to 16 additional variables can be declared as-needed in the expression.
+The variable names can be any string except for the reserved variable names `x` and `y` and reserved constant names `pi` and `e`.
 The values of these variables are stored with the map context, either per-instance (if assigned from an instanced signal) or per-signal (if assigned from a singleton signal), and can be accessed in subsequent calls to the evaluator.
-In the following example, the user-defined variable
-`ema` is used to keep track of the `exponential moving average` of the input signal value `x`, *independent* of the output value `y` which is set to give the difference between the current sample and the moving average:
+In the following example, the user-defined variable `ema` is used to keep track of the `exponential moving average` of the input signal value `x`, *independent* of the output value `y` which is set to give the difference between the current sample and the moving average:

 <pre style="width:50%;margin:auto">
 ema = ema{-1} * 0.9 + x * 0.1;